gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     $ gnatlink ada_unit file1.o file2.o --LINK=./my_script

-  If the "zero cost exception" mechanism is used, and the platform doesn't support automatic registration of exception tables (e.g., HP-UX or AIX), the simple approach described above will not work and a pre-linking phase using GNAT will be necessary.
+  If you are using the "zero cost exception" mechanism is used and the platform doesn't support automatic registration of exception tables (e.g., HP-UX or AIX), the simple approach described above won't work and a you will need to preform a pre-linking phase using GNAT.

 Another alternative is to use the :command:`gprbuild` multi-language builder